hartmaj2/plat-arch-solids-coloring/Notes/diary.md

 - fixed wordings based on recommendation of supervisor
   - "Concrete colorings" -> "The general concept of coloring"
   - "General coloring" -> "Common properties of colorings"`
-  - fixed latex typing of `\chi'(G)`
+  - LTX: fixed latex typing of `\chi'(G)`

 - added note about The Four Color Theorem under the tables with calculated chromatic numbers

-- automatized bibliography references using resources.bib file
+- LTX: automatized bibliography references using resources.bib file
   - need to add the following lines:
     - `\bibliographystyle{plain}`
     - `\bibliography{Resources/references}`

 - computed some tractable chromatic polynomials (prly won't add to the thesis but I can consult this with supervisor)

-- automatized list of tables printing
+- LTX: automatized list of tables printing
   - use `\listoftables` with the `table` environment
   - each table must have `caption` attribute

-- added bibliography and list of tables to table of contents using `\addcontentsline{toc}{chapter}{Bibliography}`
+- LTX: added bibliography and list of tables to table of contents using `\addcontentsline{toc}{chapter}{Bibliography}`

 ### 2025_02_24